xam4x/adelia3/README.md

-w.i.p it compiles without error but does not post properly
+w.i.p it compiles without error but does not post properly will work on it later